-- I. Genetic testing using a hereditary polyposis panel (81201, 81203, 81406, 81479) is considered medically necessary when: - A. The member/enrollee meets criteria for sequencing and/or deletion/duplication analysis for Adenomatous Polyposis conditions (Familial Adenomatous Polyposis Syndrome (FAP)/Attenuated FAP (AFAP) and MUTYH-Associated Polyposis Syndrome (MAP), AND - B. The panel includes, at a minimum, sequencing of the following genes: APC and MUTYH, AND - C. The panel does not include genes without a known association with colon polyposis by ClinGen. - II.
+- I. Genetic testing using a hereditary polyposis panel (81201, 81203, 81406, 81479) is considered medically necessary when: - A. The member/enrollee meets criteria for sequencing and/or deletion/duplication analysis for Adenomatous Polyposis conditions (Familial Adenomatous Polyposis Syndrome (FAP)/Attenuated FAP (AFAP) and MUTYH-Associated Polyposis Syndrome (MAP), AND - B. The panel includes, at a minimum, sequencing of the following genes: APC and MUTYH. - II.
 Genetic testing using a hereditary polyposis panel (81201, 81203, 81406, 81479) is considered investigational for all other indications.